 Recommended by Kriszti from She Wanders Abroad

 Although the small, charming island of Siquijor is located quite close to the southern coast of Cebu and Bohol, it’s not so popular among tourists therefore it’s the perfect island if you want to escape the crowds.
-It takes only 1.5 hours to reach Siquijor from Bohol by ferry so it’s worth to combine a trip to both islands.
+It takes only 1.5 hour to reach Siquijor from Bohol by ferry so it’s worth combining a trip to both islands.

-Since Siquijor is quite small, you will only need 2 full days to explore the best places on the island but if you’re looking for a laid-back, relaxing holiday, you can easily spend up to one week on the island.
-The best option for getting around is to rent a scooter but tricycles, private drivers and organized tours are also available.
-Most of the tourists spots are located on the southern coast so it’s best to book a hotel in this part of the island.
+Most of the tourist spots in Siquijor are located on the southern coast so it’s best to book a hotel in this part of the island.
 All in all, Siquijor is undoubtedly one of the most beautiful islands in the Philippines and it’s definitely worth putting it on your Philippines bucket list!

 12. Camiguin Island